switchless-io/docs/docs/mkdocs.md

 If you are starting a new project, mkdocs in included in the `web-app` template.

+`sudo easy_install mkdocs` - installs mkdocs cli

+`mkdocs serve` - you can view the static files that you are working on currently on your local browser. `localhost:8000`

 ### Integrate with read the docs
 - advanced settings
 	- defaut version - latest